-Archive Working Group members for 2016: Kilian Anheuser, Jenny Buffle, Alan Downing, Paul Kunz, Pierre Laravoire, Yvette Milosevic and Valerie Offord.
+Archive Working Group members: Kilian Anheuser, Jenny Buffle, Alan Downing, Paul Kunz, Pierre Laravoire, Yvette Milosevic and Valerie Offord.

 New members will be more than welcome to join us.
 We meet regularly on Friday afternoons but if this is not possible we can arrange other times.
 For further information about joining the group or depositing records please contact either Valerie or Pierre.

 Valerie Offord formally took over the task of archivist in 1986.
 Shortly afterwards she was able to persuade Dr Mollie Barratt, archivist in charge of local and parish records at Oxford University Library (the Bodleian Library), to come over to Geneva to sort, help and advise us on how to classify our archives.
 Dr Barratt remarked with some surprise at the time that Holy Trinity Church has a collection of records as good as many parishes in England.